eXascaleInfolab/TSM-Bench/README.md

 We provide different scripts depending on whether the systems have been already installed or not:

-- To download, install, setup, and load data to  clickhouse, extremedb, monetdb, questdb, and timescaledb  (30mins-1h)
+- To download, install, setup, and load data to  clickhouse, extremedb, monetdb, questdb, and timescaledb  (takes 30mins-1h)

 ```bash
 cd systems/
 sh install_all.sh
 ```

-- For druid and influxdb execute the following commands (when the setup is done user input is required):
+- For druid and influxdb execute the following commands  (takes 30mins-1h)

 ```bash
 cd systems/druid